lexuanlee/PF-Assignment-Part-1/README.md

 5.  arrow - Change the direction of an arrow.
 6.  help - Display user commands.
 7.  new - Generates new board.
-8.  reset - Resets the game.
-9.  save - Save the game.
+8.  save - Save the game.
-10. load - Load a game.
+9. load - Load a game.
-11. quit - Quit the game.
+10. quit - Quit the game.

 ## Alien Movement: